rkruk/gentoo-server-setup/README.md

 <br><br>
 **-It is really worth the effort**.
 <br><br>
--Contrary to popular beliefs Gentoo is not a time consuming fringe distro
+-Contrary to popular beliefs Gentoo is not a time consuming fringe distro.
 <br>
 <br>
 I have a few Gentoo based servers with a long uptime (not like it is a bad thing..) - and I bet there are working a way better than any Ubuntu, CentOS,etc.. servers I've used in the past.<br><br> *I know - this is a* **bold** *statement to say things like that.
 But let me explain*: